Eliza Wheeler

-Eliza Wheeler (born December 21, 1982) is an American author-illustrator of Miss Maple Seeds (Penguin), which debuted on the New York Times Bestseller list and has sold more than a million copies.
-She is also the illustrator of Holly Black's 2014 Newbery Medal Honor Book Doll Bones (McElderry Books), Alison McGhee's 'Tell Me A Tattoo Story', Pat Zietlow-Miller's 'Wherever You Go', and Mara Rockliff's The Grudge Keeper (Peachtree).
+Eliza Wheeler (born December 21, 1982) is an American writer and illustrator of children's books.
+She wrote and illustrated Miss Maple's Seeds (Penguin), which debuted on the New York Times Bestseller list and has sold more than a million copies.
+She is also the illustrator of Holly Black's 2014 Newbery Medal Honor Book Doll Bones (McElderry Books), Alison McGhee's Tell Me A Tattoo Story, Pat Zietlow-Miller's Wherever You Go, and Mara Rockliff's The Grudge Keeper (Peachtree).
 She lives in Los Angeles, California.
 She is a 2006 graduate of the University of Wisconsin–Stout with a BFA in Graphic Design.